 - 3.8.
 95/03185/LBC Build sound-proof internal wall to form 2nd auditorium & convert pt of foyer to project Approved 1996 - 3.9.
 22/01129/MAJ and 22/01130/LBC Demolition of existing buildings, erection of four screen cinema building on upper levels with two Class E(a, b) units on the ground floor, associated ancillary accommodation and external works Withdrawn - 3.10.
-Linked application for listed building consent:
+Linked application for planning permission:

-22/01598/LBC Restoration of single theatre auditorium, atrium extension to the south and associated alterations - Under consideration
+22/01597/FUL Restoration of single theatre auditorium, atrium extension to the south and associated alterations - Under consideration